Budibase/automations/README.md

 Publishing pushes all built automations, as well as the manifest and tar bundle, to an AWS S3 bucket.

 Publishing can be tested via `yarn run publish`, which will publish them to a newly created S3 bucket called `budibase-automations-[random-extension]`.
-When running inside CI it will remove the random extension and publish them to a bucket called `budibase-automations`.
+When running inside CI it will remove the random extension and publish them to a bucket name determined by environment variables.

 Authentication is attempted via both environment variables (such as when running in CI) and via an AWS credentials file (such as when running locally).